openshift/hive/docs/awsprivatelink.md

 4. Allow all incoming traffic from VPC endpoints to Hive cluster's worker security group

-Create a incoming security group rule in Hive cluster's worker security group that allows ALL traffic from the Private link VPC's default security group.
+Create an incoming security group rule in Hive cluster's worker security group that allows ALL traffic from the Private link VPC's default security group.

 ```